atom/atom/docs/build-instructions/macos.md

 ## Troubleshooting

-### OSX build error reports in atom/atom
+### macOS build error reports in atom/atom
-* Use [this search](https://github.com/atom/atom/search?q=label%3Abuild-error+label%3Aos-x&type=Issues) to get a list of reports about build errors on OSX.
+* Use [this search](https://github.com/atom/atom/search?q=label%3Abuild-error+label%3Aos-x&type=Issues) to get a list of reports about build errors on macOS.